drmowinckels/drmowinckels.github.io/content/blog/2024/12-01_bluesky/index.md

 and that's it!
 It's so short and simple.
+Assuming you have followed the documentation on getting you [authentication right](https://christophertkenny.com/bskyr/#authentication), that really is all you need.
 I really love it when package creators make life this easy.
 And all the links and tags are correctly formatted like bluesky wants, and it even preserves linesbreaks (which I've found Bluesky to be a little tricky with!)